You've also got lively nightlife, wonderful restaurants, magnificent scenery and a heap of family attractions...

 Kos, one of the most popular Greek islands, offers a mix of great beaches, a vibrant atmosphere and fascinating local history and culture.

-Visitors to Kos often choose this island because it isn't quite as busy as Rhodes, but still has plenty to keep holidaymakers entertained.
+Visitors often choose Kos, the third largest of the Dodecanese island group, because it's slightly less busy than Rhodes but still has plenty to keep holidaymakers entertained.
 Flights to Kos arrive at Kos International Airport (KGS), also known as Hippocrates Airport.

 Other sites of interest include the Castle of the Knights of St John and the hot springs of Thermes Beach.
-Kos flights also offer the chance to see some of the island's smaller settlements, such as Pyli and those in Ashfeniou.
+Kos flights also offer the chance to see some of the island's smaller settlements, such as Pyli and those in Asfendiou.